nlesc-nano/auto-FOX/README.rst

   - See the `Anaconda documentation <https://docs.anaconda.com/anaconda/install/>`_ for more details.

-- The anaconda virtual environment can be created, enabled and disabled by, respectively, typing:
+- The anaconda environment can be created, enabled and disabled by, respectively, typing:

   - Creation: ``conda create --name FOX python``